Prosecutors seek life for New Mexico man who killed family

 “These killings were not an accident.
 They were not done to defend himself, to defend his family or anyone else,” prosecutor Mari Martinez told the judge.
 “They were methodically plotted and carried out in cold-blood.”

-They say he has shown no remorse and if let out could hurt himself or others.
-They accused him of making up stories about abuse to justify his violent behavior.

 Griego sat in an orange jumpsuit, his head hung low as the sisters testified.
-He later broke down, wiping tears from his face during a break in the proceeding.
+He later broke down, wiping tears from his face during a break in the proceeding as well as when he addressed the court.

-Two detectives testified about their questioning of Griego after he was taken into custody and their memories of that night when they responded to the family’s home, finding the bodies of his parents and siblings.

-Griego’s defense team was set to present its case later in the day.
+Defense attorney Stephen Taylor said there are several factors that the court should consider, not just the heinousness of the crime.
+He argued that Griego can be reformed and has made progress while in state custody.

+State District Judge Alisa Hart heard testimony from family members who have tried to help Griego in recent years, detectives who investigated the case, a child psychologist and other experts.

 The case has taken many twists and turns, prompting hearings and appeals over Griego’s progress and mental health treatment while in custody and arguments over whether he should be sentenced as a juvenile or an adult.

-That argument was settled earlier this year when state District Judge Alisa Hart determined that Griego was not amenable to treatment as a juvenile.
+That argument was settled earlier this year when Hart determined that Griego was not amenable to treatment as a juvenile.

-Over the years, Griego’s lawyers have presented testimony indicating their client endured abuse.
-While in the custody of the state Children, Youth and Families Department, he was diagnosed with schizoaffective disorder and post-traumatic stress disorder.
+Over the years, Griego’s lawyers have presented testimony indicating their client endured abuse and neglect, claims that some relatives corroborated and others disputed during Tuesday’s hearing.
+While in state custody, Griego also was diagnosed with schizoaffective disorder and post-traumatic stress disorder.

 Prosecutors have focused on the chilling details of the killings, arguing that Griego should serve a maximum of three consecutive life sentences plus another 30 years, ensuring he would never be released.